andrejsim/icclim/icclim/icclim_doc/source/python_api.rst

 - key ``date_event`` allows to keep date(s) of the event, it if is ``True``:

- 	- For simple statistics (min, max) in output netCDF file will be created "date_event" variable with numerical dates of the event for each pixel.
+ 	- For simple statistics (min, max) in output netCDF file will be created "date_event" variable with numerical dates of the first occurrence of the event for each pixel.

  	- For other operations in output netCDF file will be created "date_event_start" and "date_event_end" variables with numerical dates of the event for each pixel.

 	.. note:: The "date_event", "date_event_start" and "date_event_end" netCDF variables have the same shape as indice's one.

+	.. warning:: "Date_event"/"date_event_start"/"date_event_end" has no value:

+			- for certain pixels, if event is not found,
+			- for all pixels of base period (for temperature percentile-based indices) - it is not possible to determine the correct date of the event because of averaging of indice in "in-base" year.

 - key ``var_type`` is used to define the method of percentile thresholds computing.
 The methods are different for temperature and precipitation variables (more detailed :ref:`here <pctl_methods_label>`):